Emily Calandrelli: Awards

 In April 2017, Calandrelli was nominated for an Outstanding Host in a Lifestyle/Children's/Travel or Family Viewing Program daytime Emmy Award for her work on Xploration Station.

 In November 2023, Calandrelli received an honorary doctorate from the Faculty of Engineering at McMaster University.

 Advocacy

 Calandrelli uses her social media platforms and public speaking engagements to advocate for scientific literacy, the benefits of space exploration, and STEM careers, particularly for girls and women in STEM.
 She has advocated for parental leave in the aerospace industry.

-In 2022, Calendrelli shared her experience of being forced to check breastfeeding supplies at an airport security checkpoint, despite these supplies being permitted by TSA guidelines.
+In 2022, Calandrelli shared her experience of being forced to check breastfeeding supplies at an airport security checkpoint, despite these supplies being permitted by TSA guidelines.
 She reached out to Rep. Katie Porter, who had introduced legislation to improve handling of breastmilk and breastfeeding supplies.

 Personal life

 In January 2011, Calandrelli became a licensed amateur radio operator under the call sign KD8PKR.

 During her internship at NASA, she met another aerospace engineer, Tommy Franklin.
-They married and have two children.
+They married and have three children.